 Outdoor dining plan sparks space conflicts among Village residents, businesses

-As New York City’s Open Restaurants program moves towards becoming permanent, Greenwich Village businesses owners and area residents take different stances on the benefits and drawbacks of outdoor dining.
+As New York City’s Open Restaurants program moves toward becoming permanent, Greenwich Village businesses owners and area residents take different stances on the benefits and drawbacks of outdoor dining.

 December 12, 2021